anchore/enterprise-docs/content/docs/installation/rbac/_index.md

 ---
-title: "Configuring RBAC in Anchore Enterprise"
+title: "Configuring RBAC"
+linkTitle: "RBAC"
-weight: 1
+weight: 4
 ---

+## Introduction

 In the two primary ways to run Anchore Enterprise out-of-the-box, the enterprise quickstart's docker-compose or the anchore-engine helm chart, RBAC is configured and enabled by default if you enable the enterprise features.